Arp2/3 complex: Cellular and physiological roles

-One of the most well-characterized roles of the Arp2/3 complex is in cell motility, particularly through the formation of lamellipodia, sheet-like protrusions at the leading edge of migrating cells.
-This is vital in processes such as embryonic development, immune cell trafficking, and wound healing.
+The Arp2/3 complex is essential for the spatial and temporal regulation of actin cytoskeleton dynamics.
+One of the most well-characterized roles of the Arp2/3 complex is in cell motility, particularly through the formation of lamellipodia.
+This is vital in processes such as cell movement and vesicle trafficking.
 The complex, activated by nucleation-promoting factors like WASP and WAVE, catalyzes the branching of actin filaments to push the plasma membrane forward.

-In neuronal development, the Arp2/3 complex plays a pivotal role in axon guidance, neurite outgrowth, and dendritic spine formation.
-Disruption of Arp2/3 function in mouse models leads to severe abnormalities in the cortical layering of neurons, loss of neuronal polarity, and impaired synaptic plasticity, indicating that actin nucleation is critical for establishing and maintaining neural networks.
+In neuronal development, the Arp2/3 complex plays a pivotal role in axon guidance, organization of radial glial cells, and dendritic spine formation.
+Disruption of Arp2/3 function in mouse models leads to severe abnormalities in the cortical layering of neurons, loss of neuronal polarity, and impaired synaptic plasticity, indicating that actin nucleation is critical for establishing and maintaining neuronal networks.